-In the spirit of the Not Alone campaign, our guide aims to increase awareness about sexual assault and abusive partner relationships.
-We’ll also address tactics to prevent attacks on campus and cover the immediate steps that should be taken if you or someone you know is victimized.
+The American Civil Liberties Union (ACLU) estimates that at least 95% of campus rapes in the U.S. go unreported.
+This statistic reflects a dire need for increased campus prevention and support systems at our nation’s colleges and universities.
+Our guide aims to increase awareness about sexual assault and abusive relationships.
+We also address tactics to prevent attacks on campus, and cover the immediate steps that should be taken if you or someone you know is victimized.

 Victim Perpetrator Relationship

 *Total percentages exceed 100 because some victims had multiple assailants.

 **Intimate partners include current and former spouses, opposite-sex and same-sex cohabiting partners, boyfriends/girlfriends, and dates.

 Most victims of sexual assault know their assailant on some level.
 As reported by RAINN, approximately seven out of ten sexual assaults are committed by someone the victim knows.
 This could be another factor contributing to underreporting; a victim who, out of fear they’ll be ostracized or won’t be believed, refuses to tell anyone they were assaulted by a stranger is even less likely to report abuse from a significant other, a family member, a teacher, or a classmate.
 This unfortunate truth stems from victims’ ill-founded assumption that they are less likely to be believed in such a situation (“your dad/coach/English professor would never do that”) coupled with the fact that the survivor will likely have to endure further interaction with their assailant by virtue of their relationship.